-When the Queensland floods struck in January 2011, however, the company found itself in deep water, with its IT platform – including some of its disaster recovery equipment – severely affected.
+Amart Furniture (previously Super A-Mart) found itself in deep water with a natural disaster, with its IT platform – including some of its disaster recovery equipment – severely affected.

-Forced to rescue its systems by boat, Super A-Mart needed to transition to a new infrastructure as quickly as possible – one that would meet the company’s immediate needs while also supporting its future growth.
+Forced to rescue its systems by boat, Amart Furniture needed to transition to a new infrastructure as quickly as possible – one that would meet the company’s immediate needs while also supporting its future growth.

 “With all our business critical data resting on the one server, our first priority was to find immediate rack space and wide area communications so we could set to task the rebuild and recovery process,” explains Super A-Mart CIO Matt Keays.
 “But we also saw an opportunity to transition to the cloud.”